 Include a hook behind the pantry door for aprons if you use them.

 6. Contain Plastic Bags

 Add a plastic bag dispenser behind the pantry door.
 Think Simply Human.
-Their Wall Mount Grocery Bag Dispenser offers a practical addition to your pantry space to contain those plastic bags and yet keep them accessible.
+Their Wall Mount Grocery Bag Dispenser offers a practical addition to your pantry space to contain those plastic bags while keeping them accessible.

 7. Got Bulk?

 Dog food containers are ideal for storing dry bulk goods in your pantry.
-Utilize these containers, aligning them along the pantry floor or the highest shelf in the pantry.
+Align these containers along the floor or the highest shelf.

 9. To Line Or Not To Line?

 Some people consider lining their shelves and drawers a must; others don’t.
 If shelf-lining is essential, consider a product like Zip-N-Fit Premium Liner.
 This liner easily cuts to size by folding and tearing the pieces.
 It makes lining a breeze.
 There are great alternatives, but you should get a product that makes the job easy and makes you happy.
 Lining shelves (the right way) is a project and can be an investment.
 Whatever you decide, measure twice and cut correctly so your shelves and drawers look sharp and are appropriately protected.

 Using Lazy Susans on pantry corners is a good idea to maintain access to those awkward spaces.
 For added convenience, consider those lazy susans with raised edges and divisions so that what you place in them does not fall off.